truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 {{< include file="/static/includes/SCALEEnterpriseApps.md" >}}

-The instructions in this article apply to the TrueNAS MinIO Enterprise application installed in a Multi-Node Multi-Disk (MNMD) multi mode configuration.
+The instructions in this article apply to the TrueNAS MinIO Enterprise application installed in a Multi-Node Multi-Disk (MNMD) multi-mode configuration.

-For more information on MinIO multi mode configurations see [MinIO Single-Node Multi-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd).
+For more information on MinIO multi-mode configurations see [MinIO Single-Node Multi-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd).
 MinIO recommends using MNMD (distributed) for enterprise-grade performance and scalability.

 ## Adding MinIO Enterprise App
 Community members can add and use the MinIO Enterprise app or the default community version.